dchambers/oxymora-monorepo/packages/oxymora/docs/PURE_STATEFUL_COMPONENTS.md

 ## What Are The Benefits?

 Even though a pure-stateful component can be made into a regular stateful component using `makeStateful`, having access to the pure-stateful component is useful since it increases the softare re-use potential.
-This is the case since pure functions can always be compposed into larger components, whereas that's not always possible with stateful components.
+This is the case since pure functions can always be composed into larger components, whereas that's not always possible with stateful components.

 For a demonstration of this take a look at the [Todo MVC Demo](../README.md#try-oxymora-out), which is used in three different ways, only two of which are viable using the stateful component.